ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- Advantage of data class means we pass only the context we need, as opposed to the entire game instance --> better encapsulation
 		- Disadvantage is coupling and we might be breaking encapsulation by passing too much `Game` data around
 - DONE add a game completed screen

-- ONGOING download more pngs
+- DONE download more pngs
 	- DONE add vehicles category
-	- add new tractor image and attribution
-	- add clothes category and attributions

 - Sounds
 	- DONE add music